 3. Women were less likely to visualize themselves in a career with computer science.

 We created CS KickStart to specifically address these issues.
-We provide a week-long introduction to CS that takes students with little to no experience (or who aren't even really sure what CS is) and shows them what they can do with a CS degree.
-We address the problems mentioned above by introducing women to programming before classes start, building a supportive community that will serve students throughout their years at Michigan, and bringing in U of M faculty and local Ann Arbor tech companies to share the cool things that they do.
+We provide a week-long introduction to CS that takes students of any gender identity with little to no experience (or who aren't even really sure what CS is) and shows them what they can do with a CS degree.
+We address the problems mentioned above by introducing students to programming before classes start, building a supportive community that will serve students throughout their years at Michigan, and bringing in U of M faculty and local Ann Arbor tech companies to share the cool things that they do.

 By doing this, CS KickStart hopes to improve the enrollment and persistence of women in the University of Michigan computer science program in order to give women a voice, level the playing field in terms of academic and career opportunities, and benefit the field of computer science through the development of a talented and diverse workforce.

-This is the third year of CS KickStart, and encouraged by the many success stories from our 2016 and 2017 program, we hope to continue and expand our program in the coming years.
+This is the third year of CS KickStart, and encouraged by the many success stories from our 2016, 2017, and 2018 programs, we hope to continue and expand our program in the coming years.